coraliemuller/metanetmap/docs/usage_advanced.rst

 .. note::
-    A new version with broader ambiguity management will be released soon.
-It will handle, for example, identifiers that are most prone to duplication (such as *COMMON-NAME*, *InChI*, etc.).
+    A new version with enhanced ambiguity management will be released soon.
+It will improve the handling of identifiers that are particularly prone to duplication, such as COMMON-NAME and InChI.

-    It should be noted that, depending on how the data are structured (metabolic data, metabolic networks, or conversion datatables), ambiguities may be handled with varying levels of accuracy. #TODO unclear.
+    It should be noted that the effectiveness of ambiguity handling may vary depending on the structure of the data, whether they are metabolic datasets, metabolic networks, or conversion tables.

+    For example, although the InChI is theoretically unique for a single metabolite, in practice, some databases or metabolic networks may associate one InChI with multiple metabolites, which introduces ambiguity.

+    Similarly, in metabolomic data, certain columns may combine or concatenate several types of identifiers.
+This can reduce the likelihood of accurate matching, as the identifiers are not clearly separated.
+Specific preprocessing steps are implemented, for example, adding prefixes to identifiers such as PUBCHEM or ChEBI to standardize IDs and prevent conflicts between numeric values, ultimately improving comparison accuracy.